khimo/khimo.github.io/bli-guides/_help_drivers/FIBARO.md

   - **RAISE**: Set to maximum level of Shade.
   - **LOWER**: Set to minimum level of Shade.
   - **STOP**: Stop level transition of Shade.
+- Thermostat commands:
+  - **SET MODE**: Set the thermostat mode to Heat, Eco (equivalent to "Energy Save Heating" in Fibaro), Away, and Off.
+The four modes will be available in the BLI even if the thermostat only supports some of these modes.
+  - **SET SETPOINT**: Set the thermostat's setpoint in the current mode.

 Resource states
 ------------------------------
 - **LEVEL**: Level position of Shade/Blind or of the DIMMER device.
 - **STATE**: State of the ON/OFF device.
+- **MODE**: Thermostat's current mode.
+- **SETPOINT**: Thermostat's setpoint in its current mode.
+The value is displayed in whatever unit you have configured for your BLI.
+- **TEMPERATURE**: Temperature reading provided by a temperature sensor, you can associate one sensor to one thermostat, if you dont associate any sensor, the TEMPERATURE value will copy the SETPOINT value.

 Resource discovery
 ------------------